French 75 Cocktail

 Open your champagne bottle.

-Pour champagne to top off each glass.
+Pour the champagne to top off each glass.
 You don’t have to measure, just pour it in.
 I find that each one takes about 3 ounces of the bubbly.

 Place a lemon twist in each glass.